Dynatrace/dynatrace-oneagent-operator/README.md

 ```

 #### OpenShift
+Start by adding a new project as follows:

 ```sh
 $ oc adm new-project --node-selector="" dynatrace
 ```

 If you are installing the Operator on an **OpenShift Container Platform 3.11** environment, in order to use the certified [OneAgent Operator](https://access.redhat.com/containers/#/registry.connect.redhat.com/dynatrace/dynatrace-oneagent-operator) and [OneAgent](https://access.redhat.com/containers/#/registry.connect.redhat.com/dynatrace/oneagent) images from [Red Hat Container Catalog](https://access.redhat.com/containers/) (RHCC), you need to [provide image pull secrets](https://access.redhat.com/documentation/en-us/openshift_container_platform/3.9/html/developer_guide/dev-guide-managing-images#pulling-private-registries-delegated-auth).
 The Service Accounts on the `openshift.yaml` manifest already have links to the secrets to be created below.
+Skip this step if you are using OCP 4.x.

 ```sh
 # For OCP 3.11